Water Damage Repair

 Thankfully, the law doesn’t handcuff us completely in our ability to help where we can.
-An ethical and responsible water damage repair contractor can utilize his experience and knowledge in providing an accurate scope of repair, including carefully defined notations on line items where there may be an additional question or concern.
+An ethical and responsible water damage repair contractor can utilize his experience and knowledge in providing an accurate scope of home water damage repair, including carefully defined notations on line items where there may be an additional question or concern.
 We can offer historical advice from our own experience and provide you with any documentation that you may need in successfully resolving your claim.

 Ultimately, if all else fails and you find yourself in a position of no agreement with your carrier, you have the right to seek the advice and consul of a licensed public adjuster in Ohio.
 A public adjuster, legally licensed to adjust claims in the State of Ohio can and will be your advocate in support of your insurance claim.

-You can find a licensed public adjuster here.
 Protect yourself and ask for credentials, and experience.
 Seek referrals and ask questions before signing any agreements.

 Be leery of plumbers turned restoration vendors and carefully review any paperwork that you are being asked to acknowledge and sign.
 We’ve seen firsthand the demand letters sent to the home and business owners after the plumbing company has sent an exorbitant invoice to the carrier and received a denial.
 The letters make full demand of you, the policy holder and client pay any and all costs that your carrier has denied due to inflated pricing and unnecessary equipment usage.